project-ai101/ai-hpc-with-cuda/nccl/mpi_overview.md

 understand the concepts in depth.
 They are grouped into following 6 categories

 - Communicator and Rank
-- Group and InterCommunicator
+- Group
-- Connector and Acceptor
-- Blocking and Barrier
-- Point-to-Point Communication
+- Inter-Communicator and Point-to-Point Communication
-- Collective Operations
+- Intra-Communicator and Collective Operations

 ### Communicator and Rank
 In a distributed computation world, how to communicate among the processes is essential.